 c) Obtain the prior year audit report and observe the unassigned fund balance in the general fund.
 If the general fund had a negative ending unassigned fund balance in the prior year audit report, observe that the minutes for at least one meeting during the fiscal period referenced or included a formal plan to eliminate the negative unassigned fund balance in the general fund.

-Performance: Determined that the unassigned fund balance in the general fund did not have a negative balance.
+Performance: Determined that the Commission did not have a negative unassigned fund balance in its general fund.